cmu-transparency/tool-qii/README.md

 # qii
-QII Code from Datta-Sen-Zick Oakland'16
+QII Code originally from Datta-Sen-Zick Oakland'16

 To try on the adult dataset run:
 python qii.py adult --show-plot